stardothosting/shift8-cdn/README.md

 * Removed email field in settings
 * Added instructions in settings area if unregistered
 * Updated readme with new instructions

+### 1.31
+* Updated instruction note in settings page for registration